rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Asynchronous Notification Model

 Events like `CONTENT_PRESENTING_EVENT` or `PRESENTATION_SHUTDOWN_EVENT` will be conveyed to the caller to indicate start and stop of closedcaption decoding.
-These events are send using `ccDecodeCallback` function.
+These events are send using `ccDecodeCallBack` function.

 ### Blocking calls